quintype/malibu/tutorial/preview.md

 export { HomePagePreview };
 ```

-In the above example, we are replacing all the stories with a respected collection for rendering on the home page.
+All the stories in the home page will be replaced by the story being previewed.

-### 6. Utilizing StoryPreview and HomePreview in pick-component file
+Export the above components and utilize it in the pick-component file

-Ex:- For utilizing in pick-component file *app/isomorphic/pick-component.js*
+### 5. Utilize StoryPreview and HomePreview in app/isomorphic/pick-component.js

 ```javascript